 Unfortunately, occasional conflicts occur between graduate students and faculty members.
 When a conflict occurs, the student and the faculty member involved in the conflict should start to resolve the conflict by scheduling an appointment to discuss the situation and reach a resolution.
 If the conflict is not resolved at this meeting, the student and/or faculty member should schedule an appointment with the Graduate Coordinator.
 The Graduate Coordinator (and subsequent officials) will gather information from the student and faculty member.
 If the Graduate Coordinator is not able to resolve the conflict, then the student and/or faculty member may schedule an appointment with the NSCI Department Head.
 If no resolution is reached after meeting with the Department Head, the student and/or faculty member may schedule an appointment with the Associate Dean for Research and Graduate Studies in the College of Education and Human Sciences.
 If no resolution is reached after meeting with the university's Ombudsperson.
 If the faculty member may schedule an appointment of the partment Head, the student and/or faculty member may schedule of Education and Human Sciences.
-If no resolution is reached after meeting with the partment head, the student and/or faculty the partment with the university's Ombudsperson.
+If no resolution is reached after meeting with the partment head, the student and/or faculty the partment with the associate Dean, the student and/or faculty member may schedule an appointment with the faculty member may schedule an appointment of the faculty member may schedule an appointment with the university's Ombudsperson.
 If the faculty member in question is the Graduate Coordinator or Department Head, the student may proceed to the next level.